prometheus/alertmanager/docs/configuration.md

 # been sent successfully for an alert.
 (Usually ~3h or more).
 [ repeat_interval: <duration> | default = 4h ]

 # Times when the route should be muted.
-These must match a name of a
+These must match the name of a
 # mute time interval defined in the mute_time_intervals section.
 # Additionally, the root node cannot have any mute times.
-mute_times:
+mute_time_intervals:
   [ - <string> ...]

 # Zero or more child routes.